Jim E. Keenehan, AIF®, CPFA

 How I got here:

 I learned about the importance of saving at a very young age.
 Growing up, my family took annual Thanksgiving road trips to visit my grandparents in Rochester, NY.
-I’ll never forget my grandfather showing me his Kodak stock certificates and teaching me about how he had been able to lead a more enjoyable life because of the different investments he had made (luckily he also understood the concept of diversification).
-Those fond memories have had a great impact on my views of the financial industry and, ultimately, my career.
+I’ll never forget my grandfather showing me his Kodak stock certificates and teaching me about how he had been able to lead a more enjoyable life because of the different investments he had made (luckily, he also understood the concept of diversification).
+Those fond memories have had a great impact on my views of the financial industry and, ultimately, my life.

 What I do really well:

 I pride myself on my ability to connect with people and help them feel more at ease about their financial situation.
 Throughout my career, I have had the pleasure of working with financial consultants and advisors, investment managers, third-party administrators (TPAs), plan sponsors, retirement committees, and employees.
 Of those, helping employees is my true passion.

 I am also a retirement plan geek.
 Being a student in the retirement plan industry helps me better serve my clients.
 While the 401(k) industry can seem somewhat slow-moving, we at AFS want to make sure that we are educating our plan sponsors on changes and trends and arming their employees with the tools they need to be successful.

 What I’m most interested in for the retirement industry today:

 In two words: Financial Wellness.
 But not in the generic way that phrase is so loosely tossed around these days.
 I mean using innovation, technology, and, most importantly, the human touch, to help people make the right financial decisions.